-Lede soon began searching for a property in Napa to purchase, where he could start his own winery.
+Lede soon began searching for a property in Napa where he could start a winery.
 Determined to plant his roots in the Stags Leap District for its complex and age-worthy wines, he remained patient and focused.

-Upon learning that the S. Anderson Vineyards estate was for sale, Cliff recognized the opportunity and, after months of planning, founded Cliff Lede Vineyards.
+Upon learning that a Stags Leap District estate was for sale, Cliff recognized the opportunity and, after months of negotiations, established Cliff Lede Vineyards.
 One year later, the southwest facing hillside just above the Silverado Trail became available.
-After further negotiation, Cliff acquired the rare hillside property, naming it the Poetry Vineyard.
-In 2005, he opened Poetry Inn, one of Napa’s most secluded luxury boutique hotels, perched high above the valley floor overlooking his winery and vineyards.
-In 2009, he expanded to include cooler-climate varieties from the Anderson Valley and subsequently purchased the Savoy Vineyard, creating a new brand, FEL, named for his mother, Florence Elsie Lede.
+Following the acquisition of the rare hillside property, Cliff named it the Poetry Vineyard.
+In 2005, he opened Poetry Inn, one of Napa’s most secluded luxury boutique hotels, perched high above the valley floor overlooking the winery and vineyards.
+In 2009, he expanded to include cooler-climate varieties from the Anderson Valley as his love for creating things led to the purchase of the Savoy Vineyard and the creation of a new brand, FEL, named for his mother, Florence Elsie Lede.

-As Cliff Lede Vineyards’ Winemaker, Chris Tynan lets the grapes speak for themselves.
+As Cliff Lede Vineyards’ Director of Winemaking, Chris Tynan lets the grapes speak for themselves.
 Born in New York and raised in Texas, Christopher Tynan began his wine career working summers as a vineyard technician doing irrigation management for vineyards across Napa and Sonoma counties.

 Following a harvest at Cain Vineyard & Winery in 2004, he was given an opportunity to work the 2005 harvest with the legendary winemaking and viticulture team of Helen Turley and John Wetlaufer at Blankiet Estate in Yountville.